-For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the fi correction factor is indicated in 2.11.1 of the IMO Calculation Guidelines.
+For Finnish-Swedish ice class notations or equivalent notations of the Classification Societies, the fi capacity correction factor is indicated in the IMO Calculation Guidelines.

-For a ship with voluntary structural enhancement, the $f{iVSE}$ factor is to be computed according to 2.11.2 of the IMO Calculation Guidelines.
+For a ship with voluntary structural enhancement, the $f{iVSE}$ ship specific voluntary structural enhancement factor is to be computed according to the IMO Calculation Guidelines.

-For bulk carriers and oil tankers built in accordance with the Common Structural Rules and assigned the class notation CSR, the $f{iCSR}$ factor is to be computed according to 2.11.3 of the IMO Calculation Guidelines.
+For bulk carriers and oil tankers built in accordance with the Common Structural Rules and assigned the class notation CSR, the $f{iCSR}$ factor is to be computed according to the IMO Calculation Guidelines.